MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 If you are following these instructions, the scanner runs one time and in the reporting-only mode.
 To change these settings, edit the scanner profile:

-1. Back on the **Azure Information Protection - Profiles** blade, select the scanner profile to edit it.
+1. Back on the **Azure Information Protection - Profiles** pane, select the scanner profile to edit it.

-2. On the \<**profile name**> blade, change the following two settings, and then select **Save**:
+2. On the \<**profile name**> pane, change the following two settings, and then select **Save**:

    - From the **Profile settings** section: Change the **Schedule** to **Always**
    - From the **Policy enforcement** section: Change **Enforce** to **On**

      There are other configuration settings that you might want to change.
 For example, whether file attributes are changed and whether the scanner can relabel files.
 Use the information popup help to learn more information about each configuration setting.

-3. Make a note of the current time and start the scanner again from the **Azure Information Protection - Profiles** blade:
+3. Make a note of the current time and start the scanner again from the **Azure Information Protection - Profiles** pane:

     ![Initiate scan for the Azure Information Protection scanner](./media/scanner-scan-now.png)